 Ossipee Hill Trail is a 1.9 mile lightly trafficked out and back trail located near East Waterboro, Maine that features beautiful wild flowers and is good for all skill levels.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Ossipee Mountain is a focal point of the Waterboro community.
 From the historic fire tower that sits at the summit, to robust recreational use for hiking, hunting, ATV and snowmobiling, Ossipee Mountain is both resource and history rich.
 Waterboro Land Trust is proud to own 70 acres of property on O

 Ok hike, really confusing to find the right trail.
 The hike it self was a great exercise due to the trail being overused by atv's and jeeps.
 I'm going to try again and hopefully find the right trail!
 Grrrrr